-Yesterday, the BDA reported that “the London Assembly agreed a motion that calls on the Mayor of London, Boris Johnson, to sign up to the British Deaf Association (BDA)’s British Sign Language (BSL) Charter on behalf of the GLA during a Plenary session at City Hall.”
+Yesterday, the BDA reported that “the London Assembly agreed on a motion that calls on the Mayor of London, Boris Johnson, to sign up to the British Deaf Association (BDA)’s British Sign Language (BSL) Charter on behalf of the GLA during a Plenary session at City Hall.”

 The aim of this Charter is to improve access and rights for Deaf BSL users across Government organisations and remove direct and indirect discrimination in line with the Equalities Act (2010).